nathan-weinberg/grocery-helper/README.md

 - Can identify items that either have or will soon expire

 ## Usage
-This file should be run from the command line.
-Example:
+### Backend
+To run the backend API for this project:

 `$ python3 GroceryHelper.py`

 By default the API will be accessable at `http://127.0.0.1:5000`

 ### Database
 Addtionally, a MongoDB instance must be running for the API to function correctly.
-You must also have a configuration file named "config.json" (based off "config_example.json") in the same directory as "GroceryHelper.py"
+You must also have a configuration file named "config.json" (based off "config.json.example") in the same directory as "GroceryHelper.py"

 Quickstart for Local Use:

-`$ cp config_example.json config.json`
+`$ cp config.json.example config.json`

 The default collections are "product" and "recipe".

+### Frontend
+GroceryHelper uses an Angular frontend.

+### CLI
+Additionally, a CLI is included.
+Note that the CLI connects to the database directly using `config.json` and does not require the API to be running (although it does require an active Mongo instance).
+To run the CLI:

+`$ python3 cli.py`

-### Routes
+### API Routes

 - **/**
 	- Methods: `GET`